-The recent turmoil in the worldwide financial markets has led to an overall tightening in the credit markets and a significant decline in the availability of capital, especially for small biotechnology companies, which are generally viewed as higher risk investments.
-As a result of our limited financial resources and the decline in the availability of further capital, we have implemented a prioritization initiative to focus our clinical development activities on our most attractive, nearer term value-generating opportunities.
-Accordingly, we have postponed or terminated some of our previously planned or ongoing clinical development programs as outlined below.
-We believe that our current cash and cash equivalents will be sufficient to satisfy our anticipated capital requirements into September 2009.
-In addition, we have implemented a 75% headcount reduction effective April 30, 2009, representing all 13 of our non-executive positions.
-The members of the Board of Directors have agreed to continue to serve for the benefit of the shareholders without further compensation.
-We continue to pursue various strategic alternatives, including collaborations with other pharmaceutical and biotechnology companies and we believe that our current cash and cash equivalents will be sufficient to satisfy our anticipated capital requirements into September 2009.
-As a result, the audit opinion contained in this Annual Report filed on Form 10-K includes a notation related to the uncertainty of our ability to continue as a going concern.
-Our projections of our capital requirements into September 2009 and beyond are subject to substantial uncertainty.
-Additional capital may be required earlier than September 2009 or more capital than we had anticipated thereafter may be required.
-To finance our operations beyond September 2009, or earlier if necessary, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio, or from other sources.
+As a result of our limited financial resources and the decline in the availability of further capital, we plan to focus our activities on the development of eniluracil.
+Accordingly, we have postponed or terminated many of our previously planned or ongoing clinical development programs as outlined below.
+We believe that our current cash and cash equivalents will be sufficient to satisfy our anticipated capital requirements only into the second quarter of 2010.
+The members of the Board of Directors have also agreed to continue to serve without further compensation.
+We continue to pursue various strategic alternatives, including collaborations with other pharmaceutical and biotechnology companies.
+However, if a strategic transaction or other source of further financial resources cannot be secured in the very near term, we might cease operations sooner.
+As a result, the audit opinion contained in our Annual Report filed on Form 10-K included a notation related to the uncertainty of our ability to continue as a going concern.
+Our projections of our capital requirements are subject to substantial uncertainty.
+More capital than we had anticipated thereafter may be required.
+To finance our operations beyond the second quarter of 2010, or earlier if necessary, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio or from other sources.
 Given current economic conditions, we might not be able to raise the necessary capital or such funding may not be available on acceptable terms.
-If we cannot obtain adequate funding, we might be required to further delay, scale back or eliminate certain research and development studies, consider business combinations or shut down some, or all, of our operations.
+If we cannot obtain adequate funding in the very near term, we might be required to further delay, scale back or eliminate certain research and development studies, consider business combinations or even shut down some, or all, of our operations.